irriv/Crypto-Canvas/README.md

 ## How to use
 To run the program, run `python main.py` or `py main.py`.

 Signing in grants access to the **database feature**.
 The user can store images in the database and use them for the operations in the program.
-The database can be navigated with **arrow keys**.
+The database can be navigated with **mouse and arrow keys**.

 For the image operations, simply choose an image file from the database or the device for the given operation.
 The **Hide image** -operation requires two images to be chosen; the first image will hide the second image within itself.